disha18704/cognitive-behavioural-therapy-agent/docs/README_MCP.md

 Show this flow:
 1. Open Claude Desktop
 2. Show the tool is connected (🔌 icon)
-3. Type: "Use Cerina Foundry to create an exercise for public speaking anxiety"
+3. Type: "Use Clarity CBT to create an exercise for public speaking anxiety"
 4. Show Claude calling the tool
 5. Show the final exercise appearing
 6. Compare with React dashboard version